Answering Common Workers’ Compensation Questions

 Can I Receive Benefits If I Return To Work?

-It depends.
-If your accident prevents you from earning equal or greater income than before it happened, you are likely still eligible for partial wage replacement.
+If your accident prevents you from earning an equal or greater income than before it happened, you are likely still eligible for partial wage replacement.
 If you are able to resume work and earn the same income as before your injuries, benefits may be halted.

 Can My Boss Fire Me For Filing A Claim?